Cardiovascular invasive specialist training at Mayo Clinic

-The Cardiovascular Invasive Specialist Program gives you the technical skills and competence to assist physicians in performing diagnostic and therapeutic invasive cardiology procedures.
+The Cardiovascular Invasive Specialist Program at Mayo Clinic offers a comprehensive full-time 21-month program in cooperation with Rochester Community and Technical College.
+In this program, you will learn the technical skills and competence to assist physicians in performing diagnostic and therapeutic invasive cardiology procedures.

 Upon graduating from the Cardiovascular Invasive Specialist Program, you receive a certificate of completion from Mayo Clinic School of Health Sciences and an Associate of Applied Science degree from Rochester Community and Technical College.

 My passion is patient care and cardiology is something I was always fascinated with.
 What makes this career exciting and satisfying is the variety of procedures, techniques, equipment, and technology used, as well as the different age groups of patients.

 2017 graduate who now works as a cardiovascular invasive specialist at Mayo Clinic

 Explore what a cardiovascular invasive specialist does

 Cardiovascular technologists who perform invasive procedures are called cardiovascular invasive specialists.
 Cardiovascular invasive specialists assist doctors in evaluating and intervening on patients with heart disease.
 They work in procedure rooms and hand off equipment to perform tests, monitor patient vitals, and inform the doctors of changes.
 They run diagnostic equipment and assist doctors with of the heart and structures around the heart, taking a close look at arteries that supply the heart with nutrients and oxygen.
 With those images, the care team can fix the heart and alleviate patient symptoms.